getkirby/pluginkit/README.md

 ### Production

-As soon as you are happy with your plugin, you should build the final version with
+As soon as you are happy with your plugin, you should build the final version with:

 ```
 npm run build